 - Discharged financial obligations to the University.

-It is the responsibility of the student to see that all requirements have been met.
+It is the responsibility of the student to see that all requirements have been met; and to communicate each quarter with their assigned advisor.

 A student who completes the requirements for a degree at the end of the Spring or Summer Quarter is expected to be present at the University's ceremony for conferring of degrees and presentation of diplomas.
 Permission for the conferral of a degree in absentia is granted by the University upon recommendation of the dean of the school.